intel/llvm/sycl/doc/KernelProgramCache.md

 ### Thread-safety

 Why do we need thread safety here?
-It is quite possible to have a use-case when the `cl::sycl::context` is shared across multiple threads (e.g. via sharing a queue).
+It is quite possible to have a use-case when the `sycl::context` is shared across multiple threads (e.g. via sharing a queue).
 Possibility of enqueueing multiple cacheable kernels simultaneously from multiple threads requires us to provide thread-safety for the caching mechanisms.